 Unstable means the free radicals don’t have an even number of electrons, and are constantly in search of an extra electron to steal to become stable.
-For every free radical that “steals” from a stable molecule, another free radical is formed, causing a cascade of free radical formation.
+For every free radical that “steals” from a stable molecule, another free radical is formed, causing a cascade of free radical formations.

 Fortunately, antioxidants (Vitamins C and E) can help stop the free radical cascade and control this trigger of skin ageing.